NITYANANDA/tsf/examples/interceptors/README.txt

 Running the Client
 ---------------------------------------
 * From the command line:
      cd client ; mvn exec:java

-  * From within the OSGi container
+* From within the OSGi container karaf@tsf> features:install tsf-example-interceptors-client

-     From the OSGi command line, run:
-	install mvn:com.talend.sf.examples.interceptors/interceptors-common/1.0
-        install mvn:com.talend.sf.examples.interceptors/interceptors-client/1.0
-     That should print out the bundle ID for the client bundle.
-From the OSGi command line, then run
-        start 116
-     where 116 is the bundle ID number that was printed during install.
+   (Make sure you've first installed the examples features repository as described in the parent README.)

 * From within Eclipse:
      Open the Client class in the interceptors-client project Right click and select "Run As -> Java Application" or "Debug As -> Java Application"